Cabji/qtPMSIE/README.md

 # qtPMSIE
-Plex Media Server Import Export utility written in C++ &amp; Qt
+Plex Media Server Import Export utility.

-This is a work in progress.
 It is the kvsPMSIE utility being written in C++ and Qt.

+## Download

+Release package for Windows is here: https://github.com/Cabji/qtPMSIE/blob/master/qtPMSIE.zip